jaytaylor/shipbuilder/SERVER.md

 Port Mappings
 =============

-Specific ports must be open for each module.
+Specific ports must be open for each module to communicate with the others.

+TROUBLESHOOTING ADVICE: Be careful with your firewall rules and if/when things aren't working (like application logging, for example), always check that the port(s) in question are reachable from the load-balancer and nodes to the ShipBuilder server.

 ShipBuilder Server
 ------------------